Your graduation ceremony

 Unless otherwise advised you will be allocated a maximum of three guest tickets.
-You will be notified by UTS via your webmail account if there are changes to the number of guest tickets allocated.
+You will be notified by UTS via your student webmail account if there are changes to the number of guest tickets allocated.

 The fee to attend the graduation ceremony is $150 per student.
 This fee includes admission to the ceremony for you and your guests, academic dress hire and a program.
 You must pay the ceremony fee online only via credit card (Visa or Mastercard) during the graduation registration period.

-You are asked to be present 90 minutes before your graduation ceremony begins, in order to be fitted in your academic robes and to pick up tickets for your guests.
+You are asked to be present 90 minutes before your graduation ceremony begins, in order to be fitted in your academic robes and to collect the tickets for your guests.

-If you have completed a double degree at UTS, you will be allocated into the ceremony for the faculty that owns the parent study package eg. the owning faculty of the combined Bachelor of Laws and Bachelor of Business, is the Faculty of Law.
+If you have completed a double degree at UTS, you will be allocated into the ceremony for the faculty that 'owns' your combined course (e.g. the owning faculty of the combined Bachelor of Laws and Bachelor of Business, is the Faculty of Law).
 You will only be required to register once for your ceremony.
 It is not possible to attend a ceremony for both faculties.